 5. Check in with your colleagues

 It can be easy to feel like you are working alone when you work from home.
 However, although this might be true physically, don’t forget about your colleagues who are also working at home or in the office.
 It is important to remind yourself that you are at work, phoning to update your boss or colleagues about your work or the status of a project will make you feel more connected with what’s going on in the business.

 6. Give yourself breaks

 Breaks are important to boost productivity.
 If you don’t allow yourself time to rest and recuperate during the day, you may become burnt out by the afternoon.
 Be sure to take a full lunch break, and try to stay away from your computer during this time as well.
 You will feel rejuvenated when you return to your desk to tackle the full working day.

 7. Reward yourself

 It may motivate you knowing that you need to complete a task and send it to your manager by a certain deadline, but for those who don’t work under anyone, you should try to come up with ways of rewarding yourself at the end of each task or day.
 This little boost can give you what you need to move onto the next job, and keep up your motivation.

-Failing to keep up motivation levels at work can be stressful, and eventually lead to poor performance in your role.
-It is crucial to recognise when you aren’t working effectively, and discussing any issues that you have with your line manager or colleagues.
-Whilst working from home is a useful option to have in today’s busy culture, it isn’t for everyone.
+Failing to keep up motivation levels at work can be stressful.
+It is crucial to recognise when you aren’t working effectively, and discuss any issues that you have with your line manager or colleagues.

 We have over 40 years of experience in recruitment, so we can advise you on many aspects of work life, and work with you to propel your career.
 If you are looking for a new opportunity or to discuss your options, get in touch with one of our specialist recruitment consultants today.